top of page

 It’s all about that base.

 Being able to pick your own bases gives you a nice amount of control and allows you to tailor the game to the particular play style you’ve adopted for that game.
 On the surface it’s easy to think that you should go for the base with the highest defence.
 But you'll probably get more of a benefit picking a base for a specific power.
 If for example, you're focusing on building up a powerful deck and keeping it slim, then Kessel will help you exile cards.
 On the rebels side, if you have a deck that makes your opponents discard cards then Yavin IV deals two damage to a base everytime they discard a card.
 In a starting game the rules give you four specific bases (other than your starter base) you can pick from.
-In a regular game you get access to all ten meaning you have a much wider choice and you can really tailor the base you pick to deck you’ve been building or vice versa.
+In a regular game you get access to all ten meaning you have a much wider choice and you can really tailor the base you pick to the deck you’ve been building or vice versa.

 Fear is the path to the dark side.